Although he’s been away from the club for a few weeks, member Richard Jones is still busy knocking out those marathons. 51, 52 & 53…

 After a night in Reno I picked up the hire car with Satnav and headed south to Lake Tahoe.
 I’ve seen plenty of lakes around the world and I’ve lived on Lake Geneva, but I have to admit the first glimpse of the 20 mile expanse of water from the mountain road really did make the hairs on the back of my neck stand on end.
 It is simply stunning and was worth the airfare alone.
 If you imagine an oblong shaped lake, on the east side is Nevada and on the West side is California, with the state line at the south east end and to the North.

 I was staying at the state line at the southern end on the Californian side.
 You could always tell which side you were on simply by the casinos; if there are casinos you are in Nevada whereas gambling is not permitted in California, other than the lottery.
 I’m not a gambler so I only spent a short amount of time wandering through a few of the casinos and didn’t start any games; in my opinion once you’ve seen one set of slot machines you’ve seen them all in my view, although the gamblers probably say that about marathons!
+You can play some exciting online casino games at https://clubvip777.com/y8/.

 Lake Tahoe is a winter sports resort and dotted around the lake are several ski resorts offering everything from snow shoeing to downhill skiing on black runs.
 The lake also offers lots of water sport activities and even has its own coastguard station.
 I took my wetsuit with me and did a mile or so in the crystal blue lake the day before the first marathon.
 After swimming regularly in the North Sea, this was a piece of cake in terms of the water temperature and the limited motion of the water compared to some of the sea swims I’ve recently done.
 The locals seemed to be impressed with my bravery though, I got out the lake and about thirty onlookers gave me a round of applause!
 I did tell them I hadn’t just done the entire 20 mile distance north to south and it wasn’t as cold as everyone assumed!